Understanding the physiological process of a breech birth

 Occasionally, as the head engages, baby rotates slightly to release one arm below the pubic arch, then rotates the other direction to release the other arm.

 Baby should be ‘tum to bum’ following the birth of the arms, and the head should be aligned in the pelvis in an occipit-anterior position.

 A well-flexed head will pass easily through the pelvis.

 Commonly, women experience an urge to lower their bottoms to the surface on which they are kneeling (e.g. bed, floor mat, etc.) This maintains and promotes flexion in the baby’s body and should not be interrupted.

 Flexed head passing through pelvis

-Babies have often been observed doing a ‘tummy crunch,’ spontaneously pulling their knees up into a fetal position.
+Babies have often been observed doing a ‘tummy crunch,’ or full body flexion recoil, spontaneously pulling their knees up into a fetal position.
 This also promotes flexion and helps the head to be born.

-If progress arrests – no descent with the next contraction – help to flex the head is indicated, especially if baby’s tone and colour are not ideal.
+If progress arrests – no descent with maternal effort – help to flex the head is indicated, especially if baby’s tone and colour are not ideal.

 Want to learn more?